 “We are The Allied Shinobi Cosplayer Army, or TASCA.
 We are a Naruto Cosplay group based in the northeastern part of the United States that conquers nearby conventions with our overflowing awesomeness and Naruto love.
 Although we are relatively new, we are already a close-knit community with BIG plans for the future!
 Our biggest event next year is planned for "New York Comic Con," but we will be looking into other conventions in the northeast as well (e.g. AnimeNEXT, Anime Boston, etc.). “

-With events happening all over the country you can find the group members on oovoo planning out their next big event, or just hanging out showing off their Talents.
-They not only learn from each other.
-They not only enjoy each others company and most of all, form the bonds that will keep this clan together for a long time.
+With events happening all over the country, you can find the group members on Oovoo planning out their next big event, or just hanging out showing off their Talents.
+They not only learn from each other, you can find them inspiring each member to grow..
+Enjoying each others company and most of all, forming the bonds, that will keep this clan together for a long time.

 Beni Hannah Evans sends out order to the troops